 It takes ongoing effort

 Unfortunately, there’s no quick fix for ending self-punishment.
-It’s a journey that takes ongoing effort, reassessment and reminders to succeed.
-We all have insecurities and pain that can stir up self-punishment, so it’s important to remember that this is a standard—and complex—process that almost everyone goes through.
+It’s a journey that requires ongoing effort, reassessment, and reminders to succeed.
+We all have insecurities and pain that can stir up self-punishment, so it’s important to remember that almost everyone goes through this standard—and complex—process.
 Just take it one step at a time.
-What will set you apart is awareness of what’s going on—and the power to change it.
+What will set you apart is awareness of what’s going on and the power to change it.

 Andrew Deen has been a consultant for startups in almost every industry from retail to medical devices and everything in between.
 He is currently writing a book about scaling up business and his experience implementing lean methodology.